PeaceFounder/PeaceFounder.github.io/roadmap.md

 **1. Making the PeaceFounder Ready for Early Adopters**

-- **Administrator GUI Interface**: Intuitive control panel for publishing proposals, inviting new members via email and initiating braiding.
+- **[DONE] Administrator GUI Interface**: Intuitive control panel for publishing proposals, inviting new members via email and initiating braiding.
-- **Client Installation**: Make client bundles for macOS, Linux, and Windows.
+- **[DONE] Client Installation**: Make client bundles for macOS, Linux, and Windows.
 - **Server & Client Error Handling**: Robust error and assertion handling in both PeaceFounder server and client, with client errors clearly displayed for users.
 Features blame forwarding to auditors for accountability.
 - **Data Persistence**: Client and server data storage.
+- **Membership Termination:**  Membership termination is essential in various scenarios for long-standing demes.
+This is challenging to do as the link between pseudonyms and identity is secret; therefore, braiding needs to be reset from the original generator while maintaining practicality with a pinch of trust. [issue #18](https://github.com/PeaceFounder/PeaceFounder.jl/issues/18)

+**2. Auditing & Accountability Features**

+- **Evidence Auditing with Terminal API:** Create a CLI application that allows any party to audit and reproduce the announced tally independently. [issue #19](https://github.com/PeaceFounder/PeaceFounder.jl/issues/19)
+- **Bulletin Board Facade**: Develop a bulletin board facade as a static website where voters can easily confirm their votes have been recorded as intended in the ballot box. [issue #22](https://github.com/PeaceFounder/PeaceFounder.jl/issues/22), [issue #21](https://github.com/PeaceFounder/PeaceFounder.jl/issues/21)
+- **Vote Proxy Feature**: Simplify the process for users to set up a proxy, ensuring vote accountability.
+- **Vote Selection Encryption:** Encryption of vote selection could provide another measure to protect the fairness of the election result, enable vote tagging as coerced and ensure imparity when votes are collected by a third party for forwarding. [issue #16](https://github.com/PeaceFounder/PeaceFounder.jl/issues/16)
+- **Sampled Electoral Roll Audits:** Auditing a selective sample of the electoral roll can balance election integrity with the risk of data leaks, ensuring reliability and broadening independent oversight. [issue #17](https://github.com/PeaceFounder/PeaceFounder.jl/issues/17)

-**2. Integration of External Braiding Services**
+**3. Integration of External Braiding Services**

 - **Deme Anonymisation**: Demes can run braiding by establishing direct connections with other demes.
 - **Braiding Broker**: An automatic braiding from a curated list of demes managed by PeaceFounder.
 This feature will be the primary monetisation avenue in the later stages.
 - **Braiding Protocol Finalization**: Establish and finalise the underlying braiding protocol to ensure seamless integration and functionality.

-**3. Auditing & Accountability Enhancements**

-- **Vote Proxy Feature**: Simplify the process for users to set up a proxy, ensuring vote accountability.
-- **Vote Validation**: Develop a bulletin board facade as a static website where voters can easily confirm their votes have been recorded as intended in the ballot box.

 **4. Mobile Client Development**